 I tested this lemon cake recipe with stone ground spelt flour and it worked great, however I prefer the softer texture, and lighter colour, of all-purpose flour.

 For health and weight-management reasons, I’m on a mission to reduce my sugar intake.
-I would normally use a full cup of sugar in a cake recipe like this, however, I reduced the sugar by half and it works fine.
-I also tested the recipe with coconut sugar which also worked.
+I would normally use a full cup of sugar in a cake recipe like this, however, I reduced the sugar by half and it still tastes great.

-I am so used to using baking powder in cake recipes I hardly ever think to use baking soda.
-The rise and flavour of baking powder is familiar to me which means I tend to use it as a default.
+I often use baking powder in cake recipes and hardly ever think to use baking soda.
+The rise and flavour of baking powder is familiar to me meaning I tend to reach for it by default.

 Buttermilk is my new favourite ingredient!
-I’ve been using buttermilk in my lime yogurt dressing in place of the yogurt, and as a substitute for the milk in my prosciutto fontina quiche.
-My rule of thumb is to use buttermilk anywhere I’d use yogurt, milk, or sour cream.
+I’ve used it in my lime yogurt dressing in place of the yogurt, and as a substitute for the milk in my prosciutto fontina quiche.
+My rule of thumb is to try buttermilk anywhere you’d use yogurt, milk, or sour cream.

-You could try beating the butter and sugar until light and fluffy if you want.
-Because the lemon buttermilk cake is quite moist and dense, I haven’t found a noticeable difference.
+You could try beating the butter and sugar until light and fluffy if you want, however, because this lemon buttermilk cake recipe is moist and dense, I haven’t found a noticeable difference.
 Melted butter is so fast and easy!

 The recipe as written is baked in two 6-inch cake tins, which equals one egg per tin.
-Eggs help create a smooth cake batter and add lift, texture, and a hint of yellow to the cake crumb.
+Eggs help create a smooth batter, and add lift, texture, and a hint of colour to the cake crumb.

-I love to double and sometimes triple the amount of vanilla in my recipes.
-I held back here because I wanted the lemon to shine through.
-I’ve been using clear vanilla extract for all of my summer baking.
-I love how it keeps the colour of the lemon cake light and pristine.
+I love to double and sometimes triple the amount of vanilla in my recipes, however I held back here because I wanted the lemon to shine.
+I use clear vanilla extract for all recipes made with white all-purpose flour because it keeps the colour light and pristine.